jlmeredith/ytdatahub/documentation/reference/workflows/workflow-refresh-channel.md

 #### Initial Comparison Setup
 1. **Channel Selection**: User selects from dropdown
 2. **Comparison Initiation**: "Compare with YouTube API" button triggers:

+**`TODO: Update the compare options to be more verbose, such as making sure to compare all api fields regardess of content.
+This is important as we want to be able to query channels daily and then surface significant changes in metrics.
+This is particularly important for:  channel take overs, channels that get shutdown, change ownership, shift in message or content density, Changes in channel descriptions that update copyright or disclaimers, increase in usage of certain keywords or phrases.
+Additionally, this ensures that our logic is consistant through the full workflow process and that all data is available at all points for compare as needed.`**

    ```python
    options = {
        'fetch_channel_data': True,